 Researchers at MIT's Pantheon project, using the statistics of on-line biographies, prepared their own list of the 100 most influential persons ever.
 Combining this list with Hart's yields a List of 157.
 This combined list includes 15 mathematicians from my List of 50; these are the nine already mentioned from Hart's List and six more: Leonardo da Vinci (ranked #6), Pythagoras (#10), Archimedes (#11), Thales (#38), Pascal (#67), Ptolemy (#80).
 A small sample of the non-mathematicians on Pantheon's list missing from Hart's list are Socrates (ranked #4), Mozart (#16), Dante Alighieri (#26), Cleopatra VII (#29), Herodotus (#32), Virgil (#36), Marco Polo (#40), Joan of Arc (#53), Epicurus (#56) Goethe (#62), Mahatma Gandhi (#75), Saladin (#76), Heraclitus (#84), Gilgamesh (#85), Anne Boleyn (#91), Avicenna (#97).

-I hope no one takes offense that 29 of the Top Thirty and 197 of the Top 200 are males, In addition to Emmy Noether, Sophia Vasilyevna Kovalevskaya and Marie-Sophie Germain, other famous female mathematicians include Hypatia (the last librarian of Alexandria), and Theano (Pythagoras' wife).
+I hope no one takes offense that 29 of the Top Thirty and 196 of the Top 200 are males, In addition to Emmy Noether, Sophia Vasilyevna Kovalevskaya, Marie-Sophie Germain, and Karen Uhlenbeck, other famous female mathematicians include Hypatia (the last librarian of Alexandria), and Theano (Pythagoras' wife).
 Part of the reason for the dearth of women among famous mathematicians may be discrimination; even the great Noether might have been almost overlooked except that colleagues like Hilbert and Weyl insisted that her greatness be recognized.
 (Above we mentioned Philippa Fawcett, who scored above Cambridge's Senior Wrangler.)

 (In the following discussion I list some notable omissions from the List of 100.
 Many or most of these do appear on the List of 200.)